How to Monitor Redis with OpenTelemetry

 Create a service account with the following roles:

-Create a service account JSON key and place it on the system that is running the collector.
+Create a service account JSON key and place it in the system running the collector.

 MacOS/Linux